nikolinapecnjak/autopartage-apis/docs/SearchCars_specification.md

 # Carsharing API

-Carsharing is is a model of car rental where people can rent cars for a short period of time, often measured by the hour or by minutes.
+Carsharing is a model of a car rental where people can rent cars for a short period of time, often measured by the hour or by minutes.
 There are also carsharing models which enable to rent a car for several days.
 This set of APIs covers different functionalities such as retrieving available cars, making a carsharing reservation, reviewing carsharing reservation details...
 For the moment following APIs are available: